top of page

 Deborah Stafford

-Deborah Stafford is a talented and versatile singer.
+You could say Deborah is versatile.
 She can wail on the Blues just as easily as singing a beautiful ballad.
 After studying voice classically at CU Boulder, and deciding to the dismay of her instructors that she would rather pursue Jazz and Blues music, she joined a Big Band as their singer.
 She created her own Jazz Quartet in an effort to expand her repertoire, which naturally lead her to the Blues.
 (Blues being the origin of Jazz).
 She began hanging around at Blues Jams and soon a new band called the The Immortal Blues Ambassadors asked her to be their singer.
 The more she sang Blues, the more she loved it.
 When the BA's broke up, she created Stone Soup, a funky blues and soul band that played together for 5 years.
 But she still wanted to compete at the International Blues Challenge in Memphis and thus was born, Deborah Stafford & The State of Affairs.
 The State of Affairs went to the IBC in 2019, but were disappointed by the result.
-Determined to try again, but temporarily stymied by the Covid "break", she decided to learn digital music production on Cubase and collaborated with artists local and remote in order to keep creating music.
-In 2021 Colorado Blues Society decided to start the Blues Challenge again, and she formed the IBC band of her dreams.
+Determined to try again, but temporarily stymied by the Covid "break", she learned digital music production on Cubase and collaborated with artists local and remote in order to keep creating music.
+In 2021 Colorado Blues Society and The Blues Foundation started the Blues Challenge again, and she formed the IBC band of her dreams.
 With the addition of keyboards and a horn section, the 8-piece Blues and Soul band, Deborah Stafford & The Night Stalkers was born, the product of much love and heartache over many years, as a good blues band should be.

 Women of the blues me.jpg